finalwebsites/backup4wp/README.md

 ## Features
 * Super fast, a backup from a 500MB website takes only seconds!
-* Quick setup, using email credential from the plugins WP Mail SMTP or Sendgrid
+* Quick setup, using email credentials from existing plugins like WP Mail SMTP or Sendgrid
 * Backup with a single mouse click (full or partly backups)
 * Exclude themes, plugins or media files
 * Restore your site even if the WordPress website doesn't work anymore